silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ## Using the history viewer

-Since SilverStripe 4.3 you can use the React and GraphQL driven history viewer UI to display historic changes and comparisons for a versioned DataObject.
+Since Silverstripe 4.3 you can use the React and GraphQL driven history viewer UI to display historic changes and comparisons for a versioned DataObject.
 This is automatically enabled for SiteTree objects and content blocks in [dnadesign/silverstripe-elemental](https://github.com/dnadesign/silverstripe-elemental).